FridayNightFight/FNF-MissionAnalyzer/README.md

 1. The script will generate an index page.
 1. You'll be prompted to choose a mission up to 6 times.
 Upon each selection, the `Single` mode will be run to analyze the mission, with cross-reference links added to each page to enable a browseable site. *To exit early, press Ctrl-C.*
 1. The batch of generated .html files can be placed in a web directory for publication.

+## Output

+The result will be one or more .html files written to the project's directory which can be opened with any browser.